 In ENA, manual topology is a facility that augments the automatic discovery of topology.
-It can be used to add additional links that (for whatever reason) were not discovered between devices being managed on the same server.
-It is often the case that links are not discovered around firewalls, because these rarely provide adequate topology information.
+It can be used to add additional links that were not discovered between devices being managed on the same server.
+Links might not be discovered for the following reasons:

 In ENA, you can manually define physical connections between two devices on a map, simply and directly from the map itself, which means you can instantly see the connection displayed.
 These custom connections are treated as if they were discovered via Auto Discovery, meaning that ENA creates an association between the source and destination devices using the discovery process, and will subsequently display its status as per the other existing connections on the map.
 Your custom connections are then listed together on the Manual Topology page for ease of reference and editing.